Burundi Country Overview

 Burundi’s political and business climate are both high risk.
 This is owing to its unstable political environment, currently entrenched in crisis, and numerous economic deficiencies, both of which are frustrated by deep ethnic schisms.

 Burundi is one of the world’s smallest economies.
-Burundi’s GDP currently stands at just US$3.39 billion and following three years of negative or zero percent growth, real GDP is expected to expand by up to 0.5% annually through 2022.
+Burundi’s GDP currently stands at just US$3.39 billion and following three years of negative or zero percent growth.

 Burundi is a presidential republic, in which the president is both chief of state and head of government.
-The incumbent is President Pierre Nkurunziza, who has held power since 2005.
+The incumbent is President General Évariste, who has served as President of Burundi since 18 June 2020.
 The president is directly elected by absolute majority vote for a five-year term and is eligible for a second term.

 The legislative branch is formed by the bicameral parliament.
 Of the Senate’s 43 members, 36 are indirectly elected by electoral college of provincial councils.
 The National Assembly forms the lower house and consists of 121 members, 100 of which are directly elected in multi-constituency proportional representation vote and the remaining 21 are co-opted.
-The next elections for the Senate and National Assembly are to be held in 2019 and 2020, respectively.
+The next election for the national assembly is to be held in 2025.

 Need advice?